Drain You

 "Drain You" is a song by American rock band Nirvana, written by vocalist and guitarist, Kurt Cobain.
 It is the eighth track on their second album, Nevermind, released in September 1991.
 The song was released as a promotional single in late 1991, and also appeared as a b-side on UK retail editions of the first single from that album, "Smells Like Teen Spirit".

-A live version, recorded on December 28, 1991 at Del Mar Fairgrounds in Del Mar, California, was released as the second promotional single from the live compilation, From the Muddy Banks of the Wishkah, in 1996.
+A live version, recorded on December 28, 1991, at Del Mar Fairgrounds in Del Mar, California, was released as the second promotional single from the live compilation, From the Muddy Banks of the Wishkah, in 1996.
 This version peaked at number 44 on the Radio & Records US Alternative Top 50 chart.

-Origin and recording
+In a 1993 Rolling Stone, Cobain cited "Drain You" as one of his favorite songs he had written, saying that it was "definitely as good as" their most popular song, "Smells Like Teen Spirit."